CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/README.md

-# Temperature and humidity sensor
- Labview and standalone program for getting temperature and humidity from the SHT85 and MAX31856

 Made by Cyrus Alexander Barrett-Hammer, buildt on a project started by Joakim Vigemyr

 My gmail address: cyrusalexander2004@gmail.com
 ---------------